-Now accepting program applications for FALL 2018.
+Now accepting program applications for Winter/Spring 2019

 This online graduate level credit certificate is an inter-disciplinary stroke rehabilitation program designed to address the learning needs of rehabilitation clinicians across the continuum of care.